williammichaelcaldwell/resume/README.md

 #### Co-Owner, Sugar Plum Kids
 #### 2009 – present

-Co-owner of a unique retail services and educational/entertainment franchise system with seven locations and major growth potential.
+Co-owner of a unique retail services and educational/entertainment franchise company with seven locations and major growth potential.
 Four studios were built from the "ground up" by us and then sold/converted to franchise locations.
+Three locations thus far have been sold as new franchisee territories.
 Additional Info: http://www.flourpowerstudios.com

 Last year we launched a related e-Commerce culinary activity subscription box for children